-In summer and fall, tomato breeder Fred Hempel pays frequent visits to Chef Anthony Paone at Lalime’s, bringing plenty of just-harvested Baia Nicchia tomatoes.
-Here are a few things Paone likes to do with them.
+In summer and fall, tomato breeder Fred Hempel of Artisan Seeds pays frequent visits to Chef Anthony Paone at Lalime’s*, bringing plenty of just-harvested Baia Nicchia tomatoes.
+Here are a few dishes Paone likes to make at the height of tomato season. (*After a notably long run in Berkeley, Lalime’s closed its doors in 2020.)

 Salt and pepper to taste